-- 1) Perform a thorough neurologic history - 2) Perform thorough neurologic examination - 3) Specify common and significant neurologic disorders - 4) Formulate a comprehensive differential diagnosis based on history, exam, and localization - 5) Create a comprehensive management plan for common and significant neurologic disorders - 6) Educate inpatient team members in patient presentations on rounds - 7) Apply principles of evidence-based medicine to patient care - 8) Demonstrate effective communication with patients and their families from diverse backgrounds - 9) Demonstrate professional demeanor and behavior
+- 3) Specify common and significant neurologic disorders - 4) Formulate a comprehensive differential diagnosis based on history, exam, and localization - 5) Create a comprehensive management plan for common and significant neurologic disorders - 6) Prepare clear, concise, and through documentation of patient's neurological history and examination - 7) Educate inpatient team members in patient presentations on rounds - 8) Apply principles of evidence-based medicine to patient care - 9) Demonstrate effective communication with patients and their families from diverse backgrounds - 10) Demonstrate professional demeanor and behavior

 As part of the Neurology team, the student will work with senior neurology residents and attending Neurology faculty in the work up and management of patients in the inpatient setting.
 Students will be responsible for managing (under the supervision of the senior resident and attending) up to five inpatients with neurologic diseases and attending one teaching neurology outpatient clinic per week, if requested by student.
 Students will be expected to attend all regularly scheduled conferences for neurology residents.
+If available, students may be able to perform a lumbar puncture under direct supervision.
+No overnight or weekend call is expected.

-Students will typically be assigned to one service (inpatient, consult, or cerebrovascular) for their four week rotation unless the student would like to try two different rotations for two weeks each, if the student desires and if there is sufficient room on the teams which the student would like to join.
+Students will typically be assigned to two weeks with cerebrovascular and two weeks with the student's choice, either inpatient wards or consults, only if there is sufficient room on the teams which the student would like to ioin.
 Students will be taught and supervised by the senior ward neurology resident, the inpatient neurology attending and the attending Neurology faculty.
 Teaching conferences for residents occur several times per week, and the student will be expected to attend these.
 At daily attending rounds, the student will present his/her patients to the staff neurologist and discuss the diagnosis, work up and management.
 Students will be expected to read about common neurologic diseases and the diseases of their patients and educate the team on their choices to justify the management plan.
-Along with the child neurology team (residents and attendings) the student will be involved in the teaching of the Phase II clerkship.
 When available, the student may be able to perform a lumbar puncture under direct supervision.